Digital Quantum Simulation of Scalar Yukawa Coupling: Circuit design

-To find the optimal order of these strings, we use an approach based on an analogy with the TSP; a similar technique was proposed in Ref.~\cite{Gui+:20}.
+To find the optimal order of these strings, we use an approach based on an analogy with the TSP, adapting a technique proposed in Ref.~\cite{Gui+:20}.
 The formulation of this optimization task as a TSP works as follows.
-We first define a complete graph $G$ on $k$ nodes and set the distance between each pair of nodes $i$ and $j$ to $|P_i-P_j|_\text{CNOT}$, where $|P_i-P_j|_\text{CNOT}$ denotes the CNOT-cost of the transition zone between the circuits representing $\exp\left(-i P_i\Delta t \right)$ and $\exp\left(-i P_j\Delta t \right)$.
-A graphical illustration of the definition of the transition zone is provided in Fig.~\ref{fig:TransitionZoneGraphic}.
-In Appendix~\ref{CNOTcostBound} we prove that this CNOT-cost is precisely given by the Hamming distance

-Compared to the distance metric proposed in Ref.~\cite{Gui+:20}, this reduces the CNOT-cost by up to $50\%$.
+We first define a weighted, fully-connected graph $G$ with $k$ nodes, where each node represents a Pauli string.
+We then set the edges between all nodes $i$ and $j$ with a weight given by $|P_i-P_j|_\text{CNOT}$, where $|P_i-P_j|_\text{CNOT}$ denotes the CNOT-cost to implement the transition between the circuits representing $\exp\left(-i P_i\Delta t \right)$ and $\exp\left(-i P_j\Delta t \right)$.
+A graphical illustration of the definition of the transition zone is provided in Figure~\ref{fig:TransitionZoneGraphic}.
+In Appendix~\ref{DistanceMetric} we prove that the CNOT-cost to implement such a transition is precisely given by the Hamming distance Note that this distance metric differs by the one used in Ref.~\cite{Gui+:20}, since we take additional gate identities into account, which can significantly reduce the CNOT-cost, as explained in Appendix~\ref{DistanceMetric}.

 TSP aims to minimize the cost of a closed path visiting all nodes exactly once.
 For a circuit made of $k$ Pauli strings, there are $k-1$ transition zones.
 A closed path on the graph described above would however consist of $k$ transition zones.
-This issue can be fixed by inserting an ancilla node which is fully connected with a cost of zero \cite{Gui+:20}.
-We build on this approach by taking the additional CNOT-cost from the start- and end layers of the circuit (Fig.~\ref{fig:TransitionZoneGraphic}) into consideration.
-We find the cost of such a layer to be given by the Hamming weight
+In Ref.~\cite{Gui+:20}, this issue is fixed by inserting an ancilla node which is connected to all nodes with zero weights.
+Note that this approach ignores the CNOT-cost of the start- and end-layers of the Trotterization circuit.
+In order to take also this cost into account, we find that the number of CNOTs to implement these layers is given by the Hamming weight

+Therefore, we use the above equation to calculate the weights for the edges connecting the nodes of the original graph with the ancilla node.

 The closed path on our modified graph now contains $k+1$ edges, of which two correspond to the start- and end layers, meaning that we have $k-1$ transition zones, as desired.

-Last, to build our graph, we need to know the Pauli strings explicitly.
+Finally, to build the graph for the problem at hand, we need to know the Pauli strings explicitly.
 We generate the sets of Pauli strings recursively using